HAVE YOU...Submitted your seat deposit and Enrollment Agreement, or LL.M. Enrollment Agreement?

 We look forward to greeting you on campus in August!

-This rest of this page provides you with information you will need for a smooth transition to the 2013 entering class.
+The rest of this page provides you with the information you need for a smooth transition.

-If you would like to schedule a campus visit prior to your enrollment, please contact us a couple of days in advance to arrange your week-day visit.
-The admitted candidate visitation program is Friday, April 19, 2013.
-Register at www.regent.edu/lawvisit.
+If you would like to schedule a campus visit prior to your enrollment, please contact us a few days in advance to arrange your weekday visit.

-If you are interested in living on campus, we recommend that admitted students submit the housing application immediately, since on-campus housing is very limited.
+If you are interested in living on campus, we recommend that admitted students submit the housing application immediately because on-campus housing is very limited.
 Your on-campus housing application will not move forward, however, until your enrollment/seat deposit has been paid.
-For a listing of off-site housing options, visit www.regent.edu/housing.
+View information regarding off-site housing options.

 It is important that each student review our Student Affairs site for important resources, including schedules, academic calendars, Student Honor Code, Standard of Personal Conduct, and additional required event information, including information on our annual student and faculty retreat.

-Please remember that you must provide us with official, degree-conferred, transcripts from all undergraduate and graduate institutions attended before Orientation.
-Our requested by date is July 1.
+Please remember that you must provide us with official, degree-conferred transcripts from all undergraduate and graduate institutions attended before Orientation.
+We need these materials by July 1.